 As well as the England and Wales Census Collection, Ancestry also has access to transcripts of the Scottish Census 1841-1911, the US Federal Census Collection 1790-1940 and Canadian Census Collection 1851-1911.
 Transcripts for some census records can also be found on the Family Search website, although you will need to create a free account.

-To search the UK Census Collection please log into Ancestry with your library card and PIN via the library catalogue.
+To search the UK Census Collection please visit a library or community hub to access Ancestry.
+Free remote access has now ended.
 On the Ancestry homepage scroll to the bottom of the page and select UK Census Collection to the left or a specific UK or Scottish census year on the right.

 To view other census collections, select the search option on the top black menu bar, choose Census & Electoral Rolls and then narrow by category.

-As always, if you encounter any issues with using Ancestry, or have any questions about the census, please contact us on email@example.com, or leave a voicemail on 0113 378 6982.
+As always, if you encounter any issues with using Ancestry, or have any questions about the census, please contact us on firstname.lastname@example.org, or 0113 378 6982.